top of page

 It is actually quite normal to notice changes as we move from season to season.* Actually, every day, week, month, season, or year can bring different needs, preferences, and desires.
 (As can different seasons or phases in our life).
 The tricky part is tuning in to learn what those needs and preferences are and giving ourselves permission to honor them.
 Typically, we try to keep up with our usual higher-energy routines: our typical workouts, meals, and sleep and social schedules, but it feels like more of a chore.
 Instead of pausing to ask ourselves why we're feeling less motivated, we can often feel guilty and question "What's wrong with me?"

-It makes complete sense if your eating, exercising, spare time, motivation, etc. look different now than they did in the summer or early fall.
+It makes complete sense if your eating, exercising, spare time, motivation—you name it, look different now than they did in the summer.
 For example, you may be inclined to want:

 • warmer, more comforting meals like soups, sandwiches, pasta/grain dishes